Voulez-Vous

-Voulez-Vous (/fr/; French for "Do you want (to)?") is the sixth studio album by the Swedish supergroup ABBA.
+Voulez-Vous (/fr/; French for "Do you want (to)?") is the sixth studio album by the Swedish pop group ABBA.
 Released on 23 April 1979, the album yielded five hits, all of them big 1979 singles in Britain – "Chiquitita", "Does Your Mother Know", "I Have a Dream" and the double A-side "Voulez-Vous"/"Angeleyes".

 The title track showed the group embracing disco music, which at the time was at its peak.
 The album topped the charts in a number of countries and ranked among Britain's five best-selling albums of the year.

 It was the first ABBA album to be mainly recorded at Polar Studios in Stockholm, and the only ABBA album to include a studio recording made outside Sweden: the instrumental backing track for the title track was partly recorded at Criteria Studios in Miami.

 Voulez-Vous was first released on CD in 1984.
 The album has been digitally remastered and reissued four times: first in 1997, then in 2001 and in 2005 as part of The Complete Studio Recordings box set, and yet again in 2010 for the Voulez-Vous Deluxe Edition.